USU Students Receive Operational Medicine Training Onboard USS Boxer (LHD 4)

 |0

-This work, USU Students Receive Operational Medicine Training Onboard USS Boxer (LHD 4) [Image 2 of 2], by PO2 Connor Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USU Students Receive Operational Medicine Training Onboard USS Boxer (LHD 4), by PO2 Connor Burns, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT